ExXzile/QuickTimeIt/README.md

 - __@quick_timeit()__ will execute every time @decorated function is called:
 	- _for presentability, avoid adding to frequently called or reacurring functions_
-	- _given it's nature, will execute for every next() call from 'generator' functions_
+	- _given it's nature, will execute for every next() or otherwise call from 'generator' type functions_
+	- _as it is using logger mode in a separate thread (if log file not specified), console STDOUT's may overlap with func outputs, if any_

 #### warning:
 - _to avoid unpredictable behaivour, avoid using with 'side-effect' functions_